 Quoted government debt securities include debt securities issued by the Republic of the Philippines.
-These securities will mature in various dates within 2015 to 2021.
+These securities will mature in various dates within 2017 to 2023.

-Unquoted debt securities amounting to P39.7 million and P41.2 million as of March 31, 2015 and December 31, 2014, respectively, is issued by the local government of Infanta.
+Unquoted debt securities composed of debt securities issued by the local government of Infanta, Quezon.

 This investment is carried at cost as the fair value of such security cannot be determined.

 Proprietary club shares consist of golf shares of Forest Hills Golf & Country Club, previously acquired from borrowers as settlement of loan, and of Wack Wack Golf & Country Club.
-The golf shares have been designated by the Bank as AFS securities as these shares are being held indefinitely.